-Steward Agreement

-Version 1

-2020-03-01

-http://bbu.bedrockconsortium.org/
+LF Governance Networks, Inc.

 Bedrock Steward Agreement

+Version 1.0

-This Bedrock Steward Agreement (the “ Agreement ”) is entered into between LF Governance Networks, Inc., a Delaware nonprofit corporation (“LFGN”), and ___________ (“ Steward ”), a _________ organized under the laws of _________.
+This Bedrock Steward Agreement (the “ Agreement ”) is entered into between LF Governance Networks, Inc., a Delaware nonprofit corporation (“LFGN”), and the Steward for the use and operation of the Bedrock Business Utility (the “Utility”), a decentralized network operated and used by Stewards, transaction endorsers and transaction authors, in support of the mission of the Bedrock Consortium (the “Consortium”), a directed fund of the Linux Foundation.

-Capitalized terms not otherwised defined in this Agreement have the meanings ascribed to them in the Bedrock Governance Framework and its Controlled Documents (collectively, and as updated from time to time, the “Framework”).
 LFGN and Steward are individually referred to herein as a “Party” and collectively as the “Parties.”

-This Agreement sets forth the obligations of a Steward with respect to operation of the Bedrock Business Utility (the “Utility”), which operates in support of the mission of the Bedrock Consortium (the “Bedrock Consortium”), a directed fund of the Linux Foundation.

-FOR GOOD AND VALUABLE CONSIDERATION, THE SUFFICIENCY OF WHICH IS HEREBY ACKNOWLEDGED, THE PARTIES AGREE AS FOLLOWS:
+Capitalized terms not otherwise defined in this Agreement have the meanings ascribed to them in the Bedrock Business Utility Governance Framework and the Controlled Documents referenced within the Framework (collectively, and as of the version currently in effect now or in the future, the “Framework”) as adopted and maintained by the Consortium.
+Current copies of the Controlled Documents will be hosted on the Consortium web site and/or repository.

+The governance network relies on the operation of physical or virtual network servers running software released and approved for network servers connected to the Utility, with each network server referred to as a “Node”.

 Steward Obligations.

-During the term of this Agreement the Steward will:

-Operate, maintain and host one or more nodes in accordance with a Steward’s membership type in the Bedrock Consortium.
-Nodes will run code approved for use by the Bedrock Consortium on the Utility (the “ Steward Node ”) in compliance with the Framework and otherwise conform to the content of the Framework as applicable to the Steward.
-Assignment of a node to one of the Utility environments (i.e., prod, stage, dev) is the responsibility of the Governing Board of the Bedrock Consortium.
+The Steward will operate, maintain and host one or more Nodes (the “Steward Nodes”) in accordance with a Steward’s membership type in the Bedrock Consortium.

+Successful operation of the Utility requires all Nodes to be running the same Utility software.
+Steward agrees any Steward Nodes will only run software approved for use by the Bedrock Consortium on the Utility (the “ Steward Node ”) in compliance with the Framework and otherwise conform to the content of the Framework as applicable to the Steward.
+Steward agrees that the Governing Board of the Bedrock Consortium is authorized to assign Steward Nodes to one of the Utility environments (i.e., production, staging, or development).

-With regard to Steward’s operation of the Steward Node, only run software code that has been approved for deployment by the Governing Board.
-Provide such performance, security, and reliability data to the Bedrock Consortium or to the public as required by the Framework.
+Steward agrees to provide available performance, security, and reliability data to the Bedrock Consortium or to the public as required by the Framework.

-Provide input and feedback to the Framework Working Group of the Bedrock Consotrium, as reasonably requested and necessary, to assist in the development and public review of future versions of the Bedrock Governance Framework.
+Steward agrees to provide input and feedback to the Framework Working Group of the Bedrock Consortium, as reasonably requested and necessary, to assist in the development and public review of future versions of the Bedrock Governance Framework.

-Provide input and feedback to the Technical Steering Committee of the Bedrock Technical Project, as reasonably requested and necessary, in the development of the technical roadmap for the Utility and to assist in the testing, evaluation, and improvement of the Utility.
+Steward agrees to provide input and feedback to the Technical Steering Committee of the Bedrock Technical Project, as reasonably requested and necessary, in the development of the technical roadmap for the Utility and to assist in the testing, evaluation, and improvement of the Utility.

-As soon as reasonably practicable upon becoming aware, promptly notify the Bedrock Consortium of any government sanctions or other legal measures affecting Steward’s operation of the Steward Node or otherwise impacting Steward’s participation in the Utility or ability to comply with their obligations under this Agreement.
+As soon as reasonably practicable upon becoming aware, Steward agrees to promptly notify the Bedrock Consortium of any governmental laws, regulations or sanctions or other legal measures affecting Steward’s operation of the Steward Nodes or otherwise impacting Steward’s participation in the Utility or ability to comply with their obligations under this Agreement.

-As soon as reasonably practicable and no later than 72 hours after becoming aware, notify Bedrock Consortium of any actual or reasonably suspected breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, data transmitted, stored or otherwise processed by Steward in connection with the operation of the Steward Node or otherwise affecting Steward’s operation of the Steward Node or impacting Steward’s participation in the Utility or ability to comply with its obligations under this Agreement.
+As soon as reasonably practicable, and no later than 72 hours after becoming aware, Steward agrees to notify Bedrock Consortium of any actual or reasonably suspected breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, data transmitted, stored or otherwise processed by Steward in connection with the operation of the Steward Nodes or otherwise affecting Steward’s operation of the Steward Nodes or impacting Steward’s participation in the Utility or ability to comply with its obligations under this Agreement.